line/armeria/site/src/sphinx/advanced-structured-logging.rst

     ...
     cb.contentPreview(100);

-Note that the properties are enabled only for textual contents and Armeria considers the following contents as textual contents.
+Note that the contentPreview() method enables the previews only for textual content which meets the following cases:

 - when its type matches ``text/*`` or ``application/x-www-form-urlencoded``.
 - when its charset has been specified. e.g. application/json; charset=utf-8.
 - when its subtype is ``xml`` or ``json``. e.g. application/xml, application/json.
 - when its subtype ends with ``+xml`` or ``+json``. e.g. application/atom+xml, application/hal+json

-When a request or response begins, the :api:`ContentPreviewerFactory` set by a user creates a :api:`ContentPreviewer` based on HTTP headers to produce the preview when a request or response ends.
+You can also use your own way to make the previews via your own :api:`ContentPreviewerFactory` which creates a :api:`ContentPreviewer` based on HTTP headers to produce the previews when a request or response ends.

-You can configure :api:`Server`, :api:`VirtualHost`, or :api:`Client` to use your own :api:`ContentPreviewerFactory`
-and :api:`ContentPreviewer`. e.g.
+The following example makes the preview of first 100 bytes hex dump.

 .. code-block:: java